andrecossa5/nf-MiTo/docs/INFER_other_scLT.md

 ls KPTracer-Data/KPTracer.alleleTable.FINAL.txt.gz
 ```

 From this table, we can now use MiTo I/O functions to generate a AFMs in AnnData format.
 In this case we will do it for sample 3726_NT_T1.
+To calculate empirical INDEL priors, we will group counts by `priors_groupby` = `MetFamily`.
+To get the character matrix of sample 3726_NT_T1, we will subset the table by `sample_col` = `Tumor`:

 ```python
 import mito as mt